 Skills are taught and assessed throughout the programme.
 Problem solving as described above is assessed, particularly in the Applied Mathematics part of the programme.

 The use of computing and IT is developed and assessed throughout this qualification.

 Communication skills are developed and assessed throughout the programme as you work on assignments and receive feedback from your tutor.

-Communication skills in a face-to-face context, as well as collaboration skills in the assessed group work, are developed at the residential week.
+Communication skills in the context of a presentation, as well as collaboration skills in the assessed group work, are developed in some modules.

 The university experience, including distance learning using OU study materials, should develop your ability as a strong independent learner.

 The acquisition of the skills of communication, information technology and independence (or learning how to learn) have been covered above.